giantswarm/docs/src/content/getting-started/operations/autoscaling/vertical-pod-autoscaler/index.md

 ## Introduction

-Giant Swarm workload clusters provide the [Vertical Pod Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler) by default, to either recommend or automatically increase or redure your pods resource requests and limits based on the current resource usage.
+Giant Swarm workload clusters provide the [Vertical Pod Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler) by default, to either recommend or automatically increase or reduce your pods resource requests and limits based on the current resource usage.

 ## Architecture overview